-- While preparing gravy and searing sirloin, prepare the noodles according to package instructions.
+- While preparing gravy and searing sirloin, boil the noodles according to package instructions.

 - Add cooking oil to a large skillet set over medium high heat and sear sirloin chunks until well browned and beginning to char slightly.
 Remove from heat and set aside.

 - Add fresh ground pepper and sage leaves to the gravy and let gently simmer for 10 minutes, or until it has thickened enough to coat the back of a spoon.
 The sage leaves can be removed.